 A lot of newer AP games that come out these days aren’t nearly as good as the AP games of 2023 and prior.
 Even the ones that can offer an advantage (Voodoo Jackpots, What the Duck, etc.) pale in comparison to the AP slots of yore.

-Then, even with decent AP games, there may be a couple of distractions that offer no possible advantage while something a little more hidden does:
+Even with decent AP games, there may be a couple of distractions that offer no possible advantage, while something a little more hidden does:

 With Grand Buddha Link, pay no attention to the pots with gold, but do pay attention to the symbols directly above the reels.